VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. |sweep_spectrum| replace:: Sweep spectrum image.

 .. |excitation_frequency| replace:: Burst frequency.
-.. |model_comsol_withburstfrequency| replace:: Save file for the COMSOL model with burst study results.
+.. |model_comsol_withburstfrequency| replace:: Save file for the COMSOL model with burst study parameters.

 .. |burstcalc_comsol| replace:: Save file for the COMSOL model with burst study results.
 .. |harmonicburst_normalstress| replace:: Stress in the model at the crack center, normal to the crack face.
 (Mode I)
-.. |harmonicburst_shearstressmajor| replace:: Stress in the model at the crack center, in the crack semi-major direction.
+.. |harmonicburst_shearstressmajor| replace:: Shear stress in the model at the crack center, in the crack semi-major direction.
 (Mode II)
-.. |harmonicburst_shearstressminor| replace:: Stress in the model at the crack center, in the crack semi-minor direction.
+.. |harmonicburst_shearstressminor| replace:: Shear stress in the model at the crack center, in the crack semi-minor direction.
 (Mode III)

 .. |friction_coefficient| replace:: Friction coefficient of the crack surface.
 .. |msqrtR| replace:: Crack asperity density.
 .. |staticload| replace:: Static bending opening load on crack.
 .. |exclength| replace:: Excitation length.
 .. |tortuosity| replace:: Crack tortuosity, standard deviation of the crack trajectory.
-.. |numdraws| replace:: not_implemented
+.. |numdraws| replace:: temporarily not documented
 .. |YoungsModulus| replace:: Youngs modulus of the material.
 .. |PoissonsRatio| replace:: Poissons Ratio of the material.
 .. |YieldStrength| replace:: Yield strength of the material.